What we read in 2019

 The Enigma of Clarence Thomas, by Corey Robin.
 Corey Robin’s book lands crosswise to the standard liberal line on the man who is now our longest-serving justice.
 The argument here is that Clarence Thomas, rather than some sock puppet of his more expressive ideological allies, is best understood as a Black nationalist whose legal philosophy is structured by a profound racial pessimism and racialized misogyny.
 Robin is one of our sharpest explicators of the right from the left, and the case he makes is round and convincing.
 Racism is abiding, Thomas believes, in Robin’s analysis, and our politics and our laws are not up to the task of fixing what’s in the gnarled souls of its citizens.
 It is a bleak view of the country and its people, and the jurisprudence flowing from it has been bleaker still, particularly in the realm of voting rights.
 But the fact that Robin’s corrective is still necessary some 30 years after the Thomas confirmation—that the judge is still seen in progressive quarters as some indolent mute and not one of the key architects of modern conservatism—suggests that a worldview shaped around the genteel racism of smiling white liberals can’t be rejected out of hand.
 This is all part of the nettlesome irony of Clarence Thomas.
 While he might be grotesquely and self-servingly wrong about conservatives and race, the course of his own career is evidence that in many discomfiting ways he is right about liberals and race. —Tommy Craggs

 She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement, by Jodi Kantor and Megan Twohey.
 She Said is about sexual harassment and the start of the #MeToo movement.
 It is also a tutorial in investigative journalism, with Jodi Kantor and Megan Twohey describing how they reported out the story of Harvey Weinstein’s serial sexual harassment and assault.
 The book comes with a real-life villain, heroes, and an actual lesson: Weinstein might have kept getting away with it but for dogged journalism and brave women.
-The story of Laura Madden, a noncelebrity who went on the record with the Times while fighting breast cancer, made me pump my fist when the story finally broke in the book’s narrative. —Dan Friedman
+Consider Laura Madden, a noncelebrity who went on the record with the Times while fighting breast cancer. —Dan Friedman

 Jim Marshall: Show Me the Picture, by Amelia Davis.
 If you could pick a single photographer to represent the musical scene of the ’60s, Jim Marshall would be on the short list—and he’d probably kick a few asses to get to the top spot.
 Marshall was everywhere—Greenwich Village, Monterey Pop, the Haight, Woodstock—shooting a body of work that was raw, relaxed, intimate, and (pardon the overused word) iconic.
 What really makes this greatest-hits collection stand out is all the reminiscing from the frenemies who revered the artist beyond the asshole.
 “Hey, man, who brings a gun and a knife to a rock concert?” someone asked Marshall in 1968.
 His reply: “I do.” —Dave Gilson